0xAX/linux-insides/Cgroups/linux-cgroups-1.md

 Early initialization of control groups
 --------------------------------------------------------------------------------

-Now after we just saw little theory about `control groups` Linux kernel mechanism, we may start to dive into the source code of Linux kernel to acquainted with this mechanism closer.
+Now after we just saw a little theory about `control groups` Linux kernel mechanism, we may start to dive into the source code of Linux kernel to get better acquainted with this mechanism.
 As always we will start from the initialization of `control groups`.
-Initialization of `cgroups` divided into two parts in the Linux kernel: early and late.
+Initialization of `cgroups` is divided into two parts in the Linux kernel: early and late.
 In this part we will consider only `early` part and `late` part will be considered in next parts.

 Early initialization of `cgroups` starts from the call of the: